tmtsoftware/csw/docs/src/main/framework/deploying-components.md

 ### Standalone components

-A component can be run alone in a Standalone mode without sharing it's jvm space with any other component.
+A component can be run alone in a Standalone mode without sharing its jvm space with any other component.

 Sample Info for an assembly
 :   @@@vars